Amber Rose Breastfeeds Her Baby Boy, Slash Electric, In Instagram Video

 Amber Rose has shared a video of herself breastfeeding her newborn son, Slash Electric, with her 19 million fans on Instagram.
 The clip appears last in a series of photos and videos.
 In it, you can only partially see Amber’s face as the camera is focused on the baby.
-Later she pans the camera to show that her older son, Sebastian, is in the room with her.
+Later in the clip, she pans the camera to show that her older son, Sebastian, is in the room with her.

 “My baby boys,” she says to the camera.